Koonpoy/Koonpoy.github.io/install-vm.md

 Click Close VM.

-### Enable Virtualization Technology on Your Computer
+### Enable Virtualization Technology on Your Computer.